 Use of spesso in Italian

-Let’s listen to a few other examples.
+Let’s listen to some other examples.

 Vedi spesso i tuoi vicini di casa?

-Do you see your neighbors often?
+Do you often see your neighbors?

 (right after vedi, from vedere, to see)